For up-to-date appointment information, please consider signing up for my newsletter!

 A: As of now, the shop rate at Gastown is a sliding scale of 180-200/CADhr plus tax.
 I cannot discern exactly how long a tattoo will take, if you have a concern re: budget and timing please reach out to me or make a note in your design submission.
 A full sleeve, for example, can take between 15-30+ hours depending on density, colour, your skin type, and a number of other factors.
 I try to cap sessions at about 5 hours, and large projects are booked with about 3+weeks between sessions.
 I do offer discounts for folks hoping to cover extensive scarring, offered on a case-by-case basis.

 Q: What if I have a last-minute addendum to the design?

 A: If you have a major addendum to your design (i.e. a major change in subject, composition, etc) please at least give me 72 hours’ notice - keep in mind I may not accommodate big/last-minute design idea changes.
-If You change your idea and it is not something I can accommodate, the appointment will be cancelled at your expense!
+If your addendum is not something I can accommodate, the appointment will be cancelled at your expense!
 So please be sure about specifics.